ElliottLMz/Cachet/README.md

 cache:retrieve(key) -> any(value), dictionary(raw)
 ```

 Returns `key from the cache, assuming it exists.
-The `raw` dictionary contains the following keys:
+The `raw` dictionary contains the following keys (called 'meta properties'):

 * `guid`: the unique reference to the key
 * `value`: the current value stored in the cache